+Commonwealth's sports program aims to offer the excitement of competition to those who want it and the fun of exerting oneself to all.
+All students, from grades 9 through 12, are eligible for all activities, varsity or recreational.
 Teams practice at nearby fields and facilities, to which our students walk, run, or ride when classes are over.
-All our sports are open to everyone who wants to take part, and all students must participate in the fall and winter seasons, three days a week after school.
+Students must participate in the fall and winter seasons, three days a week after school: Mondays, Wednesdays, and Fridays.
 Whether the reward is a trophy or a lifelong habit of exercise, we see sports as an important route to self-knowledge and pride.

 Offered in the fall.
 Runners compete in the Massachusetts Bay Independent League which allows for boys and girls to compete on the same race date.
 Although the team participates in 6 to 8 meets during the season, separate races are designated for boys and girls.
 A coach leads them through practices and attend all races.
 Open to beginner, intermediate, and advanced runners.

 Offered in the fall, winter, and spring.
 The fencing team practices and competes at Moe Fencing Club, which is located at 290 R Broadway in Somerville.
 Moe Fencing Club is owned and operated by Commonwealth’s coach, Elif Soyer.
 Students travel together on the MBTA.
 Fencers are encouraged to participate for at least two sport seasons and are expected to compete in at least one meet.
 Open to beginner, intermediate, and advanced fencers--several winners of regional tourneys for the Junior Olympics have gone on to compete for Division I colleges, including Duke, Penn, Harvard, and Brown!